dependents/Dependents/readme.md

 If it doesn't work, please file an issue.

-### Troubleshooting

-If you're having trouble using Dependents, please check your console for errors: `View -> Show Console`

-* File an issue with an error message

-### Old Issues

-*Every file says that it has no dependents*: `node-dependents v1.0.4` fixed an issue where js files in `node_modules` was being parsed which caused esprima parse errors – returning no results.

-*The console says that it's missing a parameter "root"*: If you had a really early version of this plugin (before v1.2.0), then you need to clear out existing key bindings for Dependents.

 ### Configuring settings

-You need to supply the "root" of your JS codebase (i.e., the location where your JS files reside).
+* `root`: the location where your JS files reside.
+* `config`: (Optional) the path to your requirejs configuration file

-This can be specified by going to
+These can be specified by going to

 `Preferences -> Package Settings -> Dependents -> Settings - User`